 Inverse trigonometric functions

-Inverse trigonometric functions have various applications in real life situations.
-Let’s see how it can work on examples:
+Inverse trigonometric functions have various applications in real life situations, below are a few examples.

 Example 1.
 Bob went fishing.
-First he traveled, in his boat 5 meters long, to the west, but didn’t find any fishes there, so decided to travel north.
-When he was at 7 meters distance from the last point, he noticed storm coming, so he had to come back.
-For the fastest travel back, he’ll have to adjust his boat directly towards the docks.
-At which angle will Bob set his boat to?
+He traveled in his boat for 5 meters to the west, but didn’t find any fishes there, so he decided to travel north.
+When he was 7 meters away from the last point, he noticed that a storm was coming, so he had to go back to the coast.
+The fastest way back is directly towards the coast.
+At which angle must Bob sail back?

 Example 2.
 Angela is walking her dog Polo.
 Leash is 5 meters long, and Polo is 3 meters away from Angela.
 Under which angle is Angela holding a leash?